 Bleach* Festival 2014 will be presented from Friday 7 March to Sunday 23 March.
 To find out more visit us at www.bleachfestival.com.au

 LOCATION AND SEATING

-Seating at Opera on the Beach is in three sections – Premium, A-Reserve and B-Reserve.
+Seating at Opera on the Beach is in three sections – Premium, A and B Reserve.
 Within those sections, seating is unreserved.
-The venue opens at 5.00pm so you can come early and choose somewhere to sit.
+The venue opens at 5.00 pm so you can come early and choose somewhere to sit.

 What will I be sitting on?

 In the Premium section, a low-set beach chair will be provided.